dbond007/ansible-role-hashicorp_vault/README.md

 This role will install Hashicorp Vault via download, it will configure it using raft as a backend, allow enabling tls and initialising with plain text keys or pgp.

+It will download the version specified and install it, if a version is currently installed it will check if it is different to the one requested, if so, will upgrade / downgrade it.
+If vault_auto_restart: true is set, it will automatically restart the vault server (requiring and unseal)

 The backend currently supported is raft.